-David K. Sherman is the Founder and President of the Adviser and serves as the Portfolio Manager of the Fund.
-Mr. Sherman served as the sole portfolio manager of the Predecessor Fund since the Predecessor Fund's inception.
-Mr. Sherman has 35 years of investment management experience and founded Cohanzick Management, LLC, ("Cohanzick") an affiliate of the Adviser, in 1996.
+David K. Sherman is the Founder and President of the Adviser, a wholly owned subsidiary of ENDI Corp., and serves as Portfolio Manager of the Fund.
+Mr. Sherman has over 35 years of investment management experience and founded Cohanzick Management, LLC in 1996.
 Prior to establishing Cohanzick, Mr. Sherman was actively involved as a senior executive in Leucadia National Corporation's corporate investments and acquisitions and was Treasurer of the holding company's insurance operations.
 Mr. Sherman holds a Bachelor of Science from Washington University.